cysouw/diathesis/text/c04_reflexive.md

 ### [ ND | GN ] Reflexive dative/genitive inversive {#sec:reflexive-genitive-passive-dative}

 There used to be a reflexive verb *bewissen* in Early New High German, but only the construction with the participle is still in use.
-The non-reflexive construction [@Next a] is probably a later addition.
+The non-reflexive construction [@next a] is probably a later addition.
 As a synchronic diathesis this alternation is a rare example of a dative reflexive without accusative.

 :::ex
 a.
 Das Problem ist mir bewusst.